Terauuu/Diagnosing-early-dementia-models/README.md

 # Executive Summary

+### Model Performance Overview:

-The models‘ performance was evaluated using Accuracy, Precision, and Recall, as shown in the table below.
+* The models' performance was evaluated using Accuracy, Precision, and Recall, as shown in the table below.

 <div align="center">
   <img src="./Figure/modelresult.jpg" width="500">
 </div>

-The **XGBoost model** is the strongest and most clinically reliable candidate for early-stage Alzheimer's disease prediction.
+* The **XGBoost model** is the strongest and most clinically reliable candidate for early-stage Alzheimer's disease prediction.

 This model achieved a competitive overall Accuracy of $89.36\%$, a peak score shared with the Decision Tree (DT) model.
 The decisive advantage is XGBoost's superior Recall of $0.88$, which is vital because it minimizes False Negatives (the critical error of missing a diagnosis).
 While DT maintains slightly higher Precision ($0.87$), XGBoost delivers a strong and reliable Precision of $0.82$.
 This exceptional Recall score makes minimizing False Negatives the deciding factor for safety and reliability in early-stage Alzheimer's disease detection, ensuring that patients and their caregivers can proceed immediately with crucial early intervention or treatment planning.

-Detailed findings and insights (Visualizations & Confusion matrices) can be found [here](./Report-pdf/modelperformance.pdf).
+Detailed findings and insights (Visualizations & Confusion Matrices) can be found [here](./Report-pdf/modelperformance.pdf).

 # Insights Deep Dive